fastlane/docs/docs/index.md

 </td>
 </table>

+Special thanks to all [contributors](https://github.com/fastlane/fastlane/graphs/contributors) for extending and improving _fastlane_.

 ## Metrics

 _fastlane_ tracks a few key metrics to understand how developers are using the tool and to help us know what areas need improvement.
 No personal/sensitive information is ever collected.
 Metrics that are collected include: